 While you’re at it, consider these steps to tighten up security, prevent spam and boost your email productivity.

 - Change your email account passwords, to something COMPLICATED and use a system like LastPass to remember it for you.

-- If your email accounts are a few years old, especially personal accounts, consider searching your email to see if your personal information has been compromised.
-Check it here.
+- If your email accounts are a few years old, especially personal accounts, consider searching your email to see if your personal information has been compromised on Have I been pwned.